-Peer-to-peer loans take online lending to the next level, directly pairing borrowers with investors in a virtual platform.
+Peer-to-peer (P2P) lending takes online lending to the next level, directly pairing lenders and borrowers in a virtual platform.
 It’s a unique alternative to traditional banking and often comes with lower interest rates for borrowers and higher yields for investors.

-P2P lending cuts out a lot of the costs generally associated with taking out loans through a bank.
-There are no physical branches to support and staffing is generally a much less substantial expense for P2P companies.
+Peer-to-peer lending cuts out a lot of the costs generally associated with taking out loans through a bank.
+There are no physical branches to support, and staffing is generally a much less substantial expense for P2P lending companies.

-How does the lending process differ between a peer-to-peer loan and a bank?
+How does the peer-to-peer lending process differ from bank lending?

 From the borrower’s perspective, the application process starts much of the same way as any other loan process.
-Most P2P lending platforms allow for prequalification that only requires a soft credit pull, giving you an idea of what kind of personal loan you could qualify for and with what terms.
+Most peer-to-peer lending platforms allow for prequalification that only requires a soft credit pull, giving you an idea of what kind of personal loan you could qualify for and with what terms.
 At this point, you’re also given a loan grade, which classifies your application as a risk rating.

-Next, your funding request is posted on the P2P platform.
+Next, your funding request is posted on the P2P lending platform.
 Investors can review the details of your inquiry, such as what you’ll use your loan funds for, non-identifying aspects of your application, and their anticipated return.
 If interested, the investor can then commit any amount of funds to your personal loan.
 Once you reach a certain percentage of committed funding, your loan application moves onto the next level.

 You’ll need to submit information to verify your application, like proof of income and any other documentation required by the lender.
 It then goes to underwriting and you’ll receive an official loan agreement outlining the details of the loan, including rates, terms, and your repayment responsibilities.

 After you sign and submit the loan agreement, the loan funds are typically deposited into your bank account within 24 to 48 hours.

 Borrowing through P2P Lending Platforms

 Because there are extra steps involved in the approval process for a P2P loan, it can take longer to get your funding when compared to other lenders.
 On the plus side, however, borrowers can often qualify for more competitive rates and terms.